 Deliciously light and tender, Coconut Flour Pancakes are easy to make and loaded with fiber and protein while being low carb.
 Add a drizzle of warm maple syrup and fresh fruit for the best breakfast!

 I’ve gotten a bunch of requests to make pancakes with coconut flour and I am happy to oblige!

-Coconut flour pancakes are one of my favorites because they are so light and delicate.
-I find they don’t leave me feeling weighed down like traditional pancakes do.
+Of all my pancake recipes, these made with coconut flour are one of my favorites because they are so light, delicate, fluffy and incredibly delicious.
+I also find that they don’t leave me feeling weighed down like traditional pancakes do.

 What Is Coconut Flour?

 Coconut flour is rich in protein and fiber and is a great choice for anyone wanting a low-carb, grain-free flour that is also nut-free.

 It’s made from the pulp of the coconut that’s leftover after making coconut milk.
 The pulp is dried out and ground up into a fine, soft flour, which is great for making light, fluffy pancakes.